 Graphic Design & Digital Media

-About the image: Although the main purpose of the assignment is arrays, you will also use images in the background.
+About the image: Although the main purpose of the assignment is arrays, you will also use images in the background or elsewhere in the sketch.
 In the previous chapter, we did not get to practice enough with transparency and layering images.
 Therefore, for this assignment, use two overlapping images, with the top image having some degree of transparency.
 These are some suggested ways:

 as an entire background,

 as an artistic sidebar or banner on top,

 or anyway you wish.
 I don't want to stifle your creativity.

 About arrays: Keep in mind that this is the most important part of the assignment.
 Using arrays and loops, write a program that creates multiple instances of an object.
 You may use an object you developed previously or create something new.
 If you are stuck for an idea, you can consider modeling something such as rain, trees, bar chart, bubbles, balloons, etc. Be sure to make a cohesive design out of it and not simply an isolated array of items.

 Make sure that every Processing assignment has the following lines at the top: Assignment #, Your Name, and Date